hokkaido/mas/README.md

-# MAS Data Science - Transfer Learning for Text Summarization
+# Transfer Learning for 📝 Text Summarization

 ## Prerequisites

 The repository has been tested with Ubuntu 18.04 and CUDA 10.2.
 It requires Anaconda, git, wget and unzip to work.

-Activate conda environment and install immediate dependencies
+Create the conda environment and install immediate dependencies

     conda env create -f environment.yml